Common mistakes to avoid when starting a business

 • re-order when stock reaches a minimum level

-• carry out regular reviews of stock
+• carry out regular stock reviews

 • use just in time (JIT) delivery to avoid excessive stock build-up